shangxuanx330/SA_Homo/README.md

 ├── hmsa_1152x1152/
 └── rgb_nir/
 ```
-Detailed sources of the original datasets are as follows:
+Detailed sources of the datasets are as follows, training part dataset will be upload later:

 1. **HMSA**
    - This is the dataset contributed by our paper，the **validation part** is provided now.